jovyan123-playground/jupyter-packaging-playground/README.md

 build-backend = "setuptools.build_meta"
 ```

-Below is an example `setup.py` that uses the `pyproject.toml` approach.
-It assumes the rest of your metadata is in [`setup.cfg`](https://setuptools.readthedocs.io/en/latest/userguide/declarative_config.html):
+Below is an example `setup.py` using the above config.
+It assumes the rest of your metadata is in [`setup.cfg`](https://setuptools.readthedocs.io/en/latest/userguide/declarative_config.html).
+We wrap the import in a try/catch to allow the file to be run without `jupyter_packaging`
+so that `python setup.py` can be run directly when not building.

 ```py
 from setuptools import setup